DTJF/fb_prussdrv/ReadMe.md

 	INFO: example running, press any key.
 ~~~

-and the user LEDs should light up and own, one after the other (system
+and the user LEDs should light up and down, one after the other (system
-interupts will interfere with the example control of the LEDs).
+interupts may interfere with the example control of the LEDs).
 Press
 any key to quit the example.

-And you should see output like (PRU_memAccessPRUDataRam)
+Running the second example you should see output like

 ~~~{.sh}
 $ sudo ./PRU_memAccessPRUDataRam